samplchallenges/SAMPL6/README.md

 This cycle we have migrated the data download package to GitHub so it will be version controlled and more broadly acccessible.
 **Because these files are available publicly, we have no record of who downloads them.
 Therefore, you should sign up for notifications**.
 Specifically, if you want to receive updates if we uncover any problems, it is imperative that you either (a) sign up for the SAMPL e-mail list via the D3R site, or (b) sign up for notifications of changes to this GitHub repository (the `Watch` button, above); ideally you would do both.
-**Join our e-mail list** by visiting the [D3R SAMPL6 Site](https://drugdesigndata.org/about/sampl6) and click "Join Challenge".
+**Join our e-mail list** by signing up [here](http://eepurl.com/dPj11j).

 The first part of SAMPL6 challenge culminated with a [joint D3R/SAMPL workshop](https://drugdesigndata.org//about/d3r-2018-workshop) in La Jolla, CA., Feb.
 22-23, 2018.
 A special issue of JCAMD was organized with a submission deadline of June 1, 2018.

 SAMPL6 Part II will include a octanol-water log *P* prediction challenge and will be followed by a joint D3R/SAMPL workshop in San Diego, Aug 22-23, 2019, immediately before the San Diego ACS National Meeting.
 A special issue or special section of JCAMD will be organized to disseminate the results of this challenge.

 ## What's Here